Infuse flavor and moisture into your next brisket with my Best Brisket Injection Marinade.

 First, make sure that there are no large clumps of spices or herbs in your injection marinade.
 This will clog up your injector and create a mess.

-Draw some of the brisket injection marinade into the syringe, then inject a little bit into the meat.
+Draw some of the brisket injection marinade into the syringe, by submerging the needle into the marinade and then pulling back the plunger.
+Then inject a little bit into the meat.
 There will be some flow back, especially if you are injecting too much solution.
 Blot it away, and repeat the process all over the brisket.

 If you have a lot of brisket injection marinade leftover, pour it into a pot and bring it to a boil on your stovetop.
 Reduce the heat and let it simmer on low for 5-6 minutes.
 Remove and let it cool.
 This should kill off any bacteria that it encountered from the meat/syringe transfer.
 Pour the solution into a spray bottle, and use it as a barbecue spritz during the cooking process.
 If you are left with less than 1/2 cup of solution, go ahead and discard it.